caltechlibrary/sidewall/README.md

 [<Organization grid.214458.e: 'University of Michigan'>, <Organization grid.20861.3d: 'California Institute of Technology'>, <Organization grid.10392.39: 'University of Tübingen'>]
 >>>
 ```

+Finally, note that the field `role` is present for `Researcher` objects listed only in the context of `Grant` results.
+Its value is not filled in other contexts.

 #### `Organization`